 The Olivet Discourse, described in Matthew 24, Mark 13 and Luke 21 is an apocalyptic text based on Jesus discussion with the disciples on the Mount of Olives and it describes events from the destruction of the Temple until the completion of a tribulation period and arrival of the end of time.
 Jesus gives a warning to his disciples that their followers would suffer persecution and a period of tribulation until the arrival of the Kingdom of God on this earth, that is, the spreading of the Church and Gospel to all nations.
 John does not appear to include this in his book but the answer is quite obvious why… because John is the author of the much larger apocalypse or Book of Revelation, which is a much more expanded view of events described in the Olivet Discourse.
 In fact, it can be demonstrated that the Olivet Discourse follows the same sequence and pattern of events described in Revelation chapters 7 to 19, at times using more or less symbolic language than Revelation.

 This discourse is often the most misunderstood chapter in the New Testament by Christians and has given rise to many heretical teachings.
 First and foremost is the 19th century innovation of the Rapture of the Church.
 The Futurists and Dispensationalists interpreters of prophecy use this chapter as a primary source for the doctrine of the Rapture.
 In addition, the Preterists interpreters use this discourse to try to further prove that all of these events were to be completed with the destruction of the temple in 70 AD to bolster their argument that all of these things were to “quickly come to pass” within the generation of the apostles.
-What is the true meaning of the text?
+So then, what is the true meaning of the text?
 Well, we should consider the context of the chapter and how they arrived there on that mount to be given insight into the future.
 It immediately occurs after the chastisement of the scribes and pharisees in the temple described in Matthew chapter 23.
 As they were leaving the temple, Jesus provides a stern warning that the temple will be left desolate:

 Matthew 23:37-39 –“O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate; for I say to you, you shall see Me no more till you say, ‘Blessed is He who comes in the name of the Lord!’ ” (NKJV)